tobilobasalawu/NoBeesWax/README.md

 ## Authentication

-Authentication in NoBeesWax is handled seamlessly using [Clerk](https://clerk.dev/), allowing users to log in with their GitHub or YouTube accounts.
+Authentication in NoBeesWax is handled seamlessly using [Clerk](https://clerk.dev/), allowing users to log in with their GitHub or Google accounts.
 This integration ensures both security and ease of access, making it convenient for users to start discovering deals immediately.

 ---